Does Hypnosis Really Work? What is Hypnotism?

-This can be a very frustrating place to be.
-Hypnotherapy creates synchronicity between the conscious and subconscious mind by getting past the filter and putting the best stop smoking suggestions directly into the subconscious mind.
+Hypnotherapy creates synchronicity between the conscious and subconscious mind by getting past the filter and putting suggestions directly into the subconscious mind.
 No matter what the issue is that someone is working on, personalized suggestion in a state of hypnosis can help them change a behavior or achieve a specific goal.

-It is perfectly normal to not have conscious memory of what was said by the therapist when in a hypnotic state and because your powerful subconscious mind records everything coming into your five senses all day everyday during your waking hours, you can be sure that the suggestions made in therapy will be recorded in the same way.
+It is perfectly normal to only remember some of what was said by the therapist when in a hypnotic state and because your powerful subconscious mind records everything coming into your five senses all day everyday during your waking hours, you can be sure that the suggestions made in therapy will be recorded in the same way.
 The subconscious records the therapists suggestions and soon the person will begin to notice changes in thinking and behavior.
 Hypnotherapy is not for the conscious mind, that is what we use counseling and CBT (Cognitive Behavioral Therapy or Talk Therapy) for.

 In fact while in the hypnotic state a person will experience their conscious mind wandering, thinking about things like, “I wonder if I’m really hypnotized?” or “I need to stop at the grocery store on my way home from here.”
 Meanwhile, your subconscious mind is recording all of the therapists suggestions.
 Your conscious mind will bounce back and forth from listening to the words of the therapist to thinking entirely unrelated thoughts.
 This is normal and unavoidable.
 It is actually optimal because every time one comes back to the voice of the therapist, they go a bit deeper into the hypnotic state.